lanl-future-campaign/c2-sdc22/README.md

 # Platform

-We focus on CentOS 8 and ZFS 2.1.5.
+In this guide, we will focus on CentOS 8 and ZFS 2.1.5.
 We assume that there is one ZFS host and 5 Kinetic drives for a 4+1 raidz pool.
-We further assume that each Kinetic drive acts as an NVMeOF target and that the 5 drives are presented as /dev/nvme1n1, /dev/nvme2n1, ..., /dev/nvme5n1 on the ZFS host.
+The 5 drives each act as an NVMeOF target.
+The host acts as an NVMeOF initiator and names the drives as /dev/nvme1n1, /dev/nvme2n1, ..., and /dev/nvme5n1.

 # Step 1: Install ZFS

-One may use the following to install zfs on centos 8.
-More complete information can be found at https://openzfs.github.io/openzfs-docs/Getting%20Started/RHEL-based%20distro/index.html.
+We can use the following commands to install zfs on centos 8.

 ```bash
 sudo dnf install https://zfsonlinux.org/epel/zfs-release-2-2$(rpm --eval "%{dist}").noarch.rpm